-Before you start treating your skin, know that the terms razor bumps and ingrown hairs are used interchangeably.
-"When someone says they have razor bumps, it means they have ingrown hair," Dr. Heather Woolery-Lloyd, MD, dermatologist and director of the Skin of the Color Division for the University of Miami Department of Dermatology, tells TZR.
+Before you start treating your skin, know that the terms razor bumps and ingrown hairs are often used interchangeably.
+“When someone says they have razor bumps, it means they have an ingrown hair,” explains Dr. Heather Woolery-Lloyd, dermatologist and director of the University of Miami Department of Dermatology’s Skin of the Color Division.
 An ingrown hair is more common in people that have curly hair, or areas where curly hair grows like the underarms and bikini area.
-Why do ingrown hairs form?
-"The close shaving of hair causes the hair to penetrate the wall of the follicle and extend into the dermis as it grows back or to curve back on itself and pierce the skin, such as with an ingrown hair," Dr. DiAnne Davis, M.D., FAAD, board-certified cosmetic dermatologist at Westlake Dermatology in Houston, tells TZR.

-How To Banish Razor Irritations: Use An Anti-Inflammatory
+How To Treat Razor Irritation: Use An Anti-Inflammatory

-How To Banish Razor Irritations: Use An Electric Razor
+How To Avoid Razor Irritation: Use An Electric Razor & Shaving Cream

-How To Banish Ingrown Hairs: Laser Hair Removal
+How To Avoid Ingrown Hairs: Laser Hair Removal

-If you want to say goodbye to ingrown hairs longterm, laser hair removal is the most permanent solution.
-"Overtime these treatments reduce the number of hairs growing out of the follicle," Dr. Davis explains.
-"After a series of treatments you enter into maintenance mode where you can usually keep the hair completely gone, as long as you keep up with maintenance treatments two to three times a year."
-Overtime, laser hair removal is going to decrease the number of hairs, while also shrinking the hair follicle in diameter.
-Therefore, the diameter of the hair becomes thinner, finer, and less coarse.
-"And when the hair is thinner, finer, and less coarse, it tends not want to curve back on itself and cause the irritation that can lead to the razor bump."
+If you want to say goodbye to ingrown hairs long-term, laser hair removal is the most permanent solution.
+“Over time, these treatments reduce the number of hairs growing out of the follicle,” Dr. Davis explains.
+“After a series of treatments you enter into maintenance mode where you can usually keep the hair completely gone, as long as you keep up with maintenance treatments two to three times a year.”
+Laser hair removal is going to decrease the number of hairs, while also shrinking the hair follicle in diameter.
+Therefore, the diameter of the hair becomes thinner, finer, and less coarse, she says.
+“And when the hair is thinner, finer, and less coarse, it tends not to curve back on itself and cause the irritation that can lead to the razor bump.”